PM's advisor Shahzad Akbar serves defamation notice to PML-N lawmaker

-ISLAMABAD: Advisor to the Prime Minister on accountability Mirza Shahzad Akbar has on Wednesday served a defamation notice to Pakistan Muslim League-Nawaz (PML-N) lawmaker Maryam Aurangzeb for her press statement earlier today, ARY News reported.
+ISLAMABAD: Advisor to the Prime Minister on Accountability Mirza Shahzad Akbar has on Wednesday served a defamation notice to Pakistan Muslim League-Nawaz (PML-N) lawmaker Marriyum Aurangzeb for her press statement earlier today, ARY News reported.

 Apologize for the statements publicly or face defamation trial claiming Rs500 million in damages, the notice tells PML-N’s Aurangzeb.